LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Method

 \subsection{Architecture}

-We introduce {\fuzzername}, a LLM-based greybox fuzzer designed to efficiently mutate structured data.
-As illustrated in \autoref{architecture}, our approach consists of two primary stages.
-First, we utilize paired structured data to fine-tune the LLM, enabling it to understand the underlying structure and mutation transformation.
-Second, we integrate the fuzzer with LLM, which generates structured seeds based on existing inputs.
-A crucial aspect of our approach is the fine-tuning stage, which empowers the LLM to understand the target data structure and mutation conversion, allowing {\fuzzername} to adapt to various data formats through fine-tuning.
+We introduce {LLAMAFUZZ}, an LLM-enhanced greybox fuzzer designed to mutate structured data efficiently.
+As illustrated in \autoref{architecture}, our approach consisted of two primary stages.
+First, paired structured data was pre-processed~(\autoref{dataconversion}) and used to fine-tune the LLM, enabling LLMs to learn the underlying structural patterns and mutation transformation.
+Second, we integrated the fuzzer with LLM, which generated structured seeds based on existing inputs.